Overview

 By Mayank Mansingh Kaul with Rosemary Crill

 Indian cloth has been at the centre of cultural exchange for centuries, carrying with it stories of taste and transformation.
-This session offers an overview of Indian textiles from the 9th to the 18th centuries, including trade textiles and those made for local courts.
+This session offers an overview of Indian textiles from the 9th to the 18th century, including trade textiles and those made for local courts.
 It covers textile traditions such as chintz and kalamkari, samite and lampas, as well as the Kashmir shawl.
 By examining how their popularity grew through commercial networks between India and the world, we learn how elite patronage enabled the highest forms of artistic expression and craftsmanship within the region.

 By Mayank Mansingh Kaul with Rosemary Crill